 The report for Owlshead Canyon continues where the Talc Canyon report left off.
 I had just backpacked overnight, camping at a spot directly in the middle of Talc Canyon and Owlshead Canyon.
 The Google Earth map I have included below should give you a better understanding of how and where I did this.
 Upon waking up on the 2nd day, I took a daypack and hiked deep into Owlshead Canyon.
 Using the 7.5 minute topographical map, I was able to get as close to the head of Owlshead Canyon as possible.
 There are at least two major splits in Owlshead Canyon.
 The key to staying in the main canyon is to veer right (northwest) at each of these junctions.
 Of the five major officially named canyons in the northern Owlsheads (Talc, Owlshead, Contact, Granite, and Through), so far I have found Owlshead Canyon to be the most interesting.
 Let me tell you why.
 Early on, the canyon is very wide and somewhat boring.
 I actually got to the point where I was wondering what I was doing here.
 But, after the 2nd major canyon split, the canyon narrows down and gets extremely interesting.
 There is a very pretty slot-like are to walk through.
 Next comes a series of intimidating dry falls which are nearly impossible to bypass.
-It took me over an hour to bypass the first major dry fall, and looking back I'm still not sure if I should have done it, as it was definitely on the risky side.
-A short time later, I reached the second major dry fall.
-I was unable to bypass this one, however I did manage to hike above it and get a view of the magnificent third dry fall off in the distance.
-All three dry falls were incredibly awesome, and so was upper Owlshead Canyon.
+I recommend that all hikers stop at the base of the 1st major dry fall of Owlshead Canyon.
+The bypass is risky and the rewards are small for getting past the 1st dry fall.
+Just past it, there are at least two additional major dry falls.
+If you want to see the upper canyon, the best route would be to come in from the opposite side and swing through on a backpacking trip or something.

 The first two pictures show the drainage I stayed in to wrap around to the mouth of Owlshead Canyon from my camping spot: